 This database is a comprehensive index to publications on Islamic subjects throughout the world.
 Records cover almost 100 years, from 1906 to the present.
 The scope includes the Middle East, the Muslim areas of Asia and Africa, plus Muslim minorities elsewhere in the world.
 Over 3,000 journals are monitored for inclusion, together with conference proceedings, monographs, multi-authored works and book reviews.
 Journals and books are indexed down to the article and chapter level.

-Multilingual index to articles and book reviews from more than 500 worldwide legal journals.
+A HeinOnline multilingual index to articles and book reviews from more than 500 worldwide legal journals.
 Covers public and private international law, comparative and foreign law, and the law of all jurisdictions other than the United States, the UK, Canada, and Australia.
-Analyzes collections of legal essays, Festschriften, Mélanges, and other reports.

 The only electronic database for finding individual pieces of music printed in the standard scholarly editions of monumental sets, collections, and the complete works of composers, this important resource is comprised of a Bibliography Database (of over 9,000 citations), a Names Database (of around 20,000 names of composers, librettists, poets, and editors), and an Index Database (of 135,000 records, detailing not only composers and titles, but also opus and thematic catalog numbers, performing forces, formats, genres, and more).